Volunteer Background Checks

 First, thank you for volunteering to serve the Lord at Olive Chapel Baptist Church!

-To work with children or youth in any way, or to work in any Sunday School Class as a teacher or substitute, you will need a positive background check from Verified Volunteers.
+To work with children or youth in any way, or to work in any Sunday School Class as a teacher or substitute, you will need a positive background check from Sterling Volunteers.
 Any volunteer who refuses to consent to a background check will not be considered for service.

 Please understand you will be providing private information for the background check record search, but that no one at Olive Chapel will ever see, have access to, or be able to use this information.